 Let’s make what needs to happen next, happen right now.

 Please submit articles to [email protected].
-Please submit in some kind of editable format (word doc, pages doc, etc).
+Please submit in some kind of editable format (word doc, pages doc, etc), and include an image for your article (if possible), a headshot or candid selfie and two sentence bio for your author profile on this site.